How the Trust for Public Land Is Improving Quality of Life for Millions.

 Turning schoolyards into community greenspaces, and so much more.

-What the Philadelphia neighborhood (and many like it) did have, was a public school with a dilapidated playground covered in cracked cement—not to mention some motivated fourth graders.
-Working with the Community Schoolyards initiative of the national nonprofit Trust for Public Land, Philadelphia’s Southwark School began a massive transformation.
+What this South Philly neighborhood (and many like it) did have was a public school without a playground; instead, there was blank asphalt with a few painted hopscotch games—and some motivated fourth graders.
+Working with the Community Schoolyards™ initiative of the national nonprofit Trust for Public Land, Philadelphia’s Southwark School began a massive transformation.

 One Schoolyard at a Time

 Southwark’s renovation was the 10th Community Schoolyards project completed in Philadelphia.
-Beyond that, the program has transformed similar spaces in urban centers across the country, including 200 renovations in New York, where the program started, and many others in Atlanta, Dallas, Los Angeles, Oakland, Calif., and Tacoma, Wash.
+Beyond that, the program has transformed similar spaces in urban centers across the country, including over 200 renovations in New York, where the program started, and many others in Atlanta, Dallas, Los Angeles, Oakland, Calif., and Tacoma, Wash.

-Hirsh says that engagement with residents—down to kids spending time with landscape architects to discuss what they might like—strengthens community bonds that last well beyond the park’s ribbon-cutting ceremony.
+Denk says that engagement with residents—down to kids spending time with landscape architects to discuss what they might like—strengthens community bonds that last well beyond the park’s ribbon-cutting ceremony.

 Beyond Schools and into State and National Parks